Once you have chosen and been accepted to a study abroad program, you will need to prepare for living in another country.

 - Get a copy of the publication “Bon Voyage, But…” to find out how Canadian consular services can and cannot help you while you’re abroad.

 In case anything happens, it’s a good idea to prepare a will before you leave.
 You should also have a power of attorney document appointing a person to handle your financial affairs, such as student funding and taxes, in your absence.
-See the information sheet Studying Outside of Canada: Funding your education or contact Student Services at Alberta Advanced Education for more information.
+Visit Studying Outside Canada at Alberta Student Aid for more information.

 Life as an international student